 The wall was an activation created by Corona with the nonprofit, Parley for the Oceans, in an effort to highlight the blight of plastics in our seas and the prediction that there will be more plastic than fish in the world’s oceans by 2050 unless we change how we deal with the waste.
 Think that one bottle doesn’t matter?
 Here’s 3-D proof that we should all think again.

 The last thing most people would expect to see at the annual Macy’s Flower Show is a giant human brain sitting in a greenhouse in Herald Square.

 The brain was made entirely of flowers: 9,000 pink carnations and black opium poppies.
 The activation, created by the nonprofit Shatterproof with McCann Health and McCann New York, served as a poignant illustration of the effect of opioids on the brain, and a reminder of the people affected by the ongoing opioid epidemic in America.

 Visitors were invited to pick a poppy, each with a message of hope attached to its stem.
-By removing the poppy, visitors were encouraged to think about removing the stigma of addiction — and as each black poppy is removed, a healthy pink brain is slowly revealed.
+By removing the poppy, visitors were encouraged to think about removing the stigma of addiction — and as each black poppy was removed, a healthy pink brain was slowly revealed.

 A Bloody Clever Idea